readthedocs/readthedocs-docker-images/README.rst

     docker build -t readthedocs/build:latest .

-See :doc:`CONTRIBUTING` for more information on building and testing.
+See `CONTRIBUTING`_ for more information on building and testing.

+.. _CONTRIBUTING: CONTRIBUTING.rst